JWillegers/Word500_Solver/README.md

 ##Libraries needed
 * Pandas
 * tqdm
-  * Only for running scripts in /preperation
+  * Only for running scripts in /preperation and /solver_test
+* Matplotlib
+  * Only used in /solver_test

 ##Techniques used
 * Having a file that known if we have 2 words, how many greens, yellows and reds we get